PietroG51/xohw23-Accelerating-QEC-FPGAs/README.md

 - querk.cfg : cfg file used by Makefile
 - setup.sh : script file to get most common commands.

-**bin folder:** contains the compiled hostcode and the hardware kernel for Alveo u55c
+**bin folder:** contains the binary of the host and the bitstream of the hardware for Alveo U55C
--	querk : hostcode
+-	querk : binary of the host
--	querk.xclbin : hardware kernel for Alveo u55c
+-	querk.xclbin : bitstream of the hardware for Alveo U55C

 ## Instructions to build and test project